Do you want higher rankings in the search engines?

 Many businesses have found it’s easier to rank their GMB listing for local search than it is to rank in the organic results for their industry.
 You might have major national competitors who dominate the keywords in the SERPs, but locally, you could dominate for those same keywords with your GMB listing.

 If you have content that doesn’t rank and doesn’t provide value to your visitors, delete that content.
 Content that doesn’t rank or provide value isn’t worth keeping.
 You don’t want search engine spiders wasting their crawl budget on web pages that aren’t supporting your business.
+Start your content diet with a content-specific audit, finding out which pieces need trimmed, updated or completed redirected.

 Not that long ago, Google searches from mobile and desktop devices returned different results.
 Today, Google returns results for every device from the mobile search results index.
 This is called “mobile-first indexing.”